MicrosoftDocs/power-automate-docs/articles/sign-up-sign-in.md

 ## Using paid features

 Anyone can sign up and get a free plan for Power Automate.
-If your organization has purchased Office 365 or Dynamics 365 for you, you may have access to additional Power Automate.
-You can also start a 90-day free trial or purchase Power Automate if you want to use paid features.
+If your organization has purchased Microsoft 365 or Dynamics 365, you may already have access to Power Automate.
+You can also start a 90-day free trial or purchase a Power Automate license if you want to use any of the paid features.
 [Learn more about billing](billing-questions.md).

 For administration information, see [Flows in your organization Q&A](organization-q-and-a.md).